Anomalous Transient Heat Conduction in Fractal Metamaterials: Theory of the fractal heat conduction

 In this section, we will provide the basic theory of the heat conduction in a fractal material.
+Although Fourier's law may break down at nanoscale~\cite{cite21}, throughout this work the fractal structures of interest are beyond the mesoscopic level and the unit size of the fractal structure is above the micrometer, so that Fourier's law is valid.
 We consider the heat conduction in homogenous isotropic media, which is described by the Fourier's law: $\vec{J}=-\kappa\nabla{T}$, with $\vec{J}$ the heat flux vector, $\kappa$ the thermal conductivity of the medium, $T$ the temperature as a function of location.
 The continuous equation of energy conservation requires the in-out flux balance:

 where $f(\vec{r},t)$ denotes the intensity of the internal heat source, $c$ is the heat capacity, $\rho$ is the medium's mass density, $S$ and $V$ denotes the surface and volume of the medium, respectively.
+As such, $\nabla \cdot\vec{q}+\rho c \frac{\partial T}{\partial t}=f(r,t)$.
 Considering both the divergence theorem and Fourier's law, we arrive at the differential form:

-where $\psi(\vec{r},t)={f(\vec{r},t)}/{\kappa}$ is the source term and $D={\kappa/c\rho}$ has the physical meaning of heat diffusion coefficient.
+where $\psi(\vec{r},t)={f(\vec{r},t)}/{\kappa}$ is the source term and $D={\kappa/(c\rho)}$ has the physical meaning of heat diffusion coefficient.
 The Laplacian operator in the fractal dimension can be written as

 where the non-integer $d_s\geq 1$ denotes the fractional dimension.
 This is a very important result cited from F. H. Stilinger's original work~\cite{cite1} [see also, the Laplace-Beltrami operator].
 Stilinger's work is a very important achievement in the area of fractal geometry.
 He establishes an axiomatic system under the condition that the space's dimension is a fraction and on the basement he derives expressions of many basic geometry quantities such as the length and the volume element.
 On the basement he provides the expression of the Laplacian operator in the fractional dimension space.
 His results are widely cited in the papers about the researches of the physical characteristics in fractal media.
-For example, Tarasov has referred to his theory to solve the problem about heat transfer in fractal media~\cite{cite9}, and Wei-Ping Zhong et al. have used his theory to solve the problem about spatiotemporal accessible solitons in fractional dimensions~\cite{cite14}.
+For example, Tarasov has referred to his theory to solve the problem about heat transfer in fractal media~\cite{cite10}, and Wei-Ping Zhong et al. have used his theory to solve the problem about spatiotemporal accessible solitons in fractional dimensions~\cite{cite14}.

 In view of the fact that the homogenous isotropic thermal medium is spherically symmetric, all physical quantities can be represented as scalar functions of the radius distance, such as $T(\vec{r},t)=T(r,t), \psi(\vec{r},t)=\psi(r,t)$.
 In such fractal media, the Laplacian operator can be simplified to: